Nordix/Meridio/docs/front-end.md

 When started, the frontend installs src routing rules for each configured VIP address, then configures and spins off a [BIRD](https://bird.network.cz/) routing program instance providing for external connectivity.
 The bird routing suite is restricted to the external interface.
 The frontend uses [birdc](https://bird.network.cz/?get_doc&v=20&f=bird-4.html) for both monitoring and changing BIRD configuration.

-Only BGP protocol is supported at the moment, which lacks inherent neighbor discovery mechanism.
-Thus the external gateway IP addresses must be configured during deployment time (or runtime once Meridio operator support is implemented).
+BGP protocol and Static+BFD setup are supported at the moment.
+Since they lack inherent neighbor discovery mechanism, the external gateway IP addresses must be configured during deployment time (or runtime once Meridio operator support is implemented).
-A next-hop route for each VIP address gets announced by BGP to its external peer advertising the frontend IP as next-hop, thus attracting external traffic to the frontend.
+In case of BGP a next-hop route for each VIP address gets announced by BGP to its external peer advertising the frontend IP as next-hop, thus attracting external traffic to the frontend.
 While from the external BGP peer a default next-hop route is expected that will be utilized by the VIP src routing to steer egress traffic.

 Both ingress and egress traffic traverse a frontend POD (not necessarily the same).

 Currently the frontend is collocated with the load balancer, hence reside in the same POD.
 A load balancer relies on the collocated frontend to forwarder egress traffic, and the other way around to handle ingress traffic.
 There's no direct communication between the two though.